marcofolgado76/Projects-/README.md

 # Projects-This repository have at the moment a big project name Adk_portugal and some basic school projects.
 All these in php.
+As well as the recomendation letter from my High School english teacher and the Cisco CCNA 1 course diploma and the recomendation letter.